Norwich Puppet Man

-David John Perry (born 9 April 1942), commonly known as the Puppet Man, is a street entertainer from Wichita, Kansas, United States.
-The 6'2" American now resides in Great Yarmouth, whose performance consists of dancing with a range of puppets while singing along to pop songs played on a portable karaoke machine.
-Attracting fans and hatred alike, he has been repeatedly featured in the local news media of East Anglia such as the Eastern Daily Press and the Norwich Evening News.
-Lately he has also found fans on internet sites such as the video-sharing platform YouTube or the social network website Facebook.
+David John Perry (born 9 April 1942), commonly known as the Puppet Man, is a street entertainer from Norfolk, United Kingdom.
+He now resides in Great Yarmouth, his performance consists of dancing with a range of puppets while singing along to pop songs played on a portable karaoke machine.

 Style

 Using a karaoke machine, the puppets dance while Perry sings his own interpretations over songs by Elvis Presley and The Beatles.
 He first started performing as the Norwich Puppet Man in the mid-1990s, but in 1997 was forced to quit when his incapacity benefit was stopped because he was earning money through busking.
 He returned to busking on Gentleman's Walk in late 2005 or early 2006, by which time internet sites had begun to spread his fame.
 He does not hold, nor does he require a buskers licence to busk in either Norwich or Great Yarmouth.

 He usually performs in pedestrian zones located in the city centre of Norwich and town centre of Great Yarmouth, typically two or three times a week and mainly in the afternoons and on weekends.
 In Norwich, the Puppet Man can mostly be found on Gentleman's Walk off St Peter Mancroft and the old Haymarket around the bottom of Hay Hill.
 In Great Yarmouth he is usually found on Regent Road, close to the entrance to the Market Gates Shopping Centre.

-Over the years, Perry's eccentric style of “dancing in the city centre behind his ghetto blaster and waving his puppets in time to an eclectic range of music” has made the Puppet Man a cult figure in Norwich and Great Yarmouth.
+Over the years, Perry's eccentric style of "dancing in the city centre behind his ghetto blaster and waving his puppets in time to an eclectic range of music" has made the Puppet Man a cult figure in Norwich and Great Yarmouth.
 In a competition organised by the Castle Quarter Shopping Centre in June 2007 titled “The faces that sum up why Norwich is such a fine city”, he was named as one of the “25 Faces of Norwich”.

 In summer 2008, Perry was hired by a nightclub in Norwich to perform some live action in front of 2,000 people for a student based event.
-In August 2008, the Puppet Man publicly announced that he was going to stop busking in Norwich and move his activities to Great Yarmouth, but has since continued to appear in Norwich on a regular basis.
+In August 2008, Perry publicly announced that he was going to stop busking in Norwich and move to Great Yarmouth, but has since continued to appear in Norwich on a regular basis.